rahul88b/mafat/README.md

 answer.csv - It is the final csv file which is to be submitted.

 Each folder like general_class, sub_class, color, etc contains the code for classifying each respective class.

+This repo doesn't contain training and test images.